jonnymind/SIRPAS/Books/Base_System.md

 fixed modifier of -3, but the character gains an extra attack to be used in the current or the next turn.

-> This manoeuvre gains an extra attack only.
-Defence and action count is not affected.
+> This maneuver gains an extra attack only.
+Defense and action count is not affected.

 This is useful when it’s not currently possible or ideal to attack a target, but